-Our in house application, Zonr, helps any real estate professional or developer to determine the feasibility of a project "by-right."
+Our web application, Zonr, helps any real estate professional or developer determine the feasibility of a project "by-right."
 By simply plugging in a project address, Zonr will calculate the maximum unit count, number of floors, average unit size, and building area for you.

 Reduce the Risk of Your Real Estate Project

-Designblendz is a collection of experts with the experience and passion for streamlining real estate processes.
+We are a team experts with the experience and passion for streamlining real estate processes.
 Talk to us today for an efficient route from design to development that can bring your vision to life.